 1072.
 Motörhead / Snake Bite Love.
 1998.
 2.5/5

-Still, even these songs don’t quite prepare you for what can only be described as the utter boredom and sameness of the closing two tracks, “Desperate for You” and “Better Off Dead”.
+Still, even these songs don’t quite prepare you for what can only be described as the boredom and sameness of the closing two tracks, “Desperate for You” and “Better Off Dead”.
 Neither of these songs provide even a glimmer of hope for the album.
 It’s a standard Motörhead progression while Lemmy’s doubled vocals can’t hide the weak lyrical content.
 It’s not that they are played poorly, just that they are both pulled from the same playbook that has been worn so thin that there is nothing stylish left.
-Thought they try to lift the tempo there is no magic here that lifts them to a level where it us worth getting excited about.
+The tempo of the tracks is fine, which is at least a positive, but is no magic here that lifts them to a level that is worth getting excited about.

 Friday, July 20, 2018